mkhazov/videojs-share/README.md

   - [Plugin initialization](#plugin-initialization)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
+## Version Support

+This is an advanced plugin and due to that it works on videojs versions 6+ [see here](https://blog.videojs.com/feature-spotlight-advanced-plugins/).

 ## Installation

 ```sh